OfficeDev/office-js-docs-pr/docs/excel/custom-functions-additional-capabilities.md

 ## Volatile values in functions

-[Volatile functions](https://docs.microsoft.com/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions) are functions in which the value changes from moment to moment, even if none of the function's arguments have changed.
+Volatile functions are functions in which the value changes each time the cell is calculated.
+The value can change even if none of the function's arguments have changed.
 These functions recalculate every time Excel recalculates.
 For example, imagine a cell that calls the function `NOW`.
 Every time `NOW` is called, it will automatically return the current date and time.

 Excel contains several built-in volatile functions, such as `RAND` and `TODAY`.
 For a comprehensive list of Excel’s volatile functions, see [Volatile and Non-Volatile Functions](https://docs.microsoft.com/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions).